AlexSpandex/Sprout-Man/README.md

 # FullyHacks 2023
- Best UI/UX Project Fullyhacks 2023 🔥
+ Nominated and Won Best UI/UX Project Fullyhacks 2023 🔥

 ## Sprout Man🌱
 This is a platformer game where you go through the levels designed around certain programming concepts such as if statments, loops and recursion.
 Each level has a gimmick related to a certain programming concept.